mylinhthibodeau/STAT545-HW-thibodeau-mylinh/stat545-hw5-thibodeau-mylinh/stat545-hw05-thibodeau-mylinh.md

 d5 <- merge(d5, hugo_colors_v2)
 ```

-Then we can use this to make plots, as Jenny Brian showed [here](https://github.com/jennybc/ggplot2-tutorial/blob/master/gapminder-ggplot2-shock-and-awe.md)
+Then we can use this to make plots, as Jenny Bryan showed [here](https://github.com/jennybc/ggplot2-tutorial/blob/master/gapminder-ggplot2-shock-and-awe.md)

 ``` r
 color_scheme_hugo <- d5 %>%